AmatulSaboor/AmatulSaboor/README.md

 # My Portfolio

 Welcome to my portfolio!
 I am Amatul Saboor, a MERN stack developer.
-Here you can find some of my projects, skills, and ways to connect with me.
+Here are some of my projects, skills, and ways to connect with me.

 ## About Me

 I am a backend developer with a special interest in the MERN stack.
-I have done multiple courses/diplomas/boot camps to polish my skills.
+I have done multiple courses, diplomas, and boot camps to polish my skills.
 I have worked for 8 months as a Junior Software Developer at Sharptel Pvt.
 Ltd, Karachi, Pakistan

 ## Projects

 ### 1: ShopEasy
-- **Description**:  An e-commerce website for customers to do online shopping
+- **Description**:  An e-commerce website where customers can browse products, add them to their cart or wishlist, and complete a simple checkout process without payment.
+There are two user roles: Admin and Customer.
+Admins have full control to add, edit, and view all products, while customers can only browse products and add them to their cart or wishlist.
+A search option is available to quickly find products.
+After checkout, customers receive an email with their bill details.
 - **Role**: Project Owner
 - **When**: August 2024
 - **Technologies**: MERN stack